 Water Plus Group is a joint venture (JV) formed by Severn Trent Plc (ST) and United Utilities Plc (UU) in response to the market opening for non-household (NHH) retail water and waste services in England.
-From 1 April 2017, for the first time, all non-household (NHH) customers in England are free to choose their water and waste water retailer.
+From 1 April 2017, for the first time, all non-household (NHH) customers in England were free to choose their water and waste water retailer.
 To comply with new regulation around market opening and to provide the best possible service, ST and UU took the decision to exit the NHH retail market by forming the JV and transferring into it their NHH retail business.
-On formation, the JV also acquired Scottish Retail activity of ST and UU.
+On formation, the JV also acquired the existing Scottish Retail activity of ST and UU.

 The JV was formed in 2016, obtained the necessary market clearances, and began trading on 1 June of that year.
 During the time between commencement of trading and the market opening on 1 April 2017 Water Plus obtained full economic rights to the NHH customers of ST and UU and acted on their behalf to bill and collect revenues from these customers and pay wholesale charges back to the relevant wholesaler.
 Water Plus operated under the regulated market for monopoly Water and Sewerage services and so submitted to the market regulator the relevant Annual Performance Report (APR) tables for NHH retail activity.
 Water Plus published one report for each licence - ST and UU.
 On 1 April 2017 UU exited the NHH retail market, at which point their NHH customers transferred to Water Plus and were served by them on their own Water and Sewerage Supply Licence (WSSL).
 However, Water Plus still operated under the ST license of appointment for ST NHH customers as ST had yet to formally exit the NHH retail market.
 To allow the performance of the ST license of appointment to be assessed accurately and consistently with that of other operators in the market, Water Plus prepared APR figures for its appointed NHH retail activity for the year to 31 March 2018.
+On 1 July 2018 ST exited the NHH retail market.
+Water Plus have prepared APR figures for its appointed activity undertaken in the year to 31 March 2019 to accompany the full ST APR.
+Within these APR tables regulated activity was only undertaken between 1 April 2018 and 30 June 2018 at which point the ST NHH retail customers migrated to Water Plus Select Limited and were served under their WSSL.
+As these customers ceased being served under the ST instrument of appointment, the regulated numbers reported cover only the period from 1 April 2018 to 30 June 2018.